Christmas Candy Cane Cookies

 If at any time while making your cookies the dough becomes too soft you can place it back into the fridge.

-Bake the cookies for 8-10 minutes.
+Bake the cookies for 8-10 minutes or until set.

 Place the cookies on a wire rack to cool completely.